 R Markdown documents contain 3 major components:

-1. A YAML header surrounded by - - -
+.Rmd file.
+The YAML header is surrounded by - - - marks and

 In the assignment’s YAML, add your name, assignment number, and the date.
 These are the only necessary items, but you can change other options, most of which are detailed here.
 Your YAML will generally look like the following: